 More and more heavy-duty vehicles are being powered by alternative fuels such as liquid biogas, and the interest in gas-powered trucks is growing in several European countries, including long-haul transportation.
 Volvo, Scania, MAN, and Iveco are making significant investments in developing efficient and sustainable fuel solutions.

 For instance, Euro 6 gas engines are now practically as efficient as diesel engines.
 In addition, other players in the transportation chain, such as large haulage companies and distributors, have decided to operate their trucks on gas in Europe.
 This development has a positive impact on the vehicle gas infrastructure, even in the Nordic countries, as freight transportation generally occurs across national borders.
 Renewable alternatives like biogas are also favored due to increased requirements for reduced carbon dioxide emissions.

 Compressed biogas is best suited for public transportation and heating.

-Compressed biogas is advantageously produced through the recycling of sewage sludge from local treatment plants, where the gas is offered locally through expanded gas infrastructure or in containers containing gas cylinders.
-The gas is best suited for local use as the transportation costs per unit of energy do not justify longer transports.
+Compressed gas is best suited for local use as transport costs per unit of energy do not justify longer transports.